Aesop's Fables (translation, introduction, notes), Basic Books, 2024

 Marcus Aurelius, Meditations: The Annotated Edition (translation, introduction, and notes), Basic Books, 2021

-Over nine hundred customer reviews on amazon
+Over a thousand customer reviews on amazon

 'The new edition by Robin Waterfield, a British classics scholar, has much to recommend it.
 The prose is wonderfully sober and taut, the choices felicitous ...
 The volume's stand-out feature is its wide-ranging set of footnotes, offering assistance to novice readers, insights that will intrigue specialists, and reformulations that clarify Marcus' thoughts' - James Romm, Wall Street Journal